-First developed in the US, the term anchor institutions refers to large, typically non-profit organisations like hospitals, local councils, and universities whose long-term sustainability is tied to the wellbeing of the populations they serve.
-Anchors get their name because they have ‘sticky capital’; they are unlikely to move, given their connection to the local population, and have a significant influence on the health and wellbeing of a local community.
+First developed in the US, the term anchor institutions refers to large, typically non-profit, public sector organisations whose long-term sustainability is tied to the wellbeing of the populations they serve.
+Anchors get their name because they are unlikely to relocate, given their connection to the local population, and have a significant influence on the health and wellbeing of communities.

 The Health Foundation worked in partnership with the Centre for Local Economic Strategies (CLES) and The Democracy Collaborative to understand how NHS organisations act as anchor institutions in their local communities and can positively influence the social, economic and environmental conditions in an area to support healthy and prosperous people and communities.

 In 2019, we published a report to share the findings of the research.
 The report also showcases where NHS organisations are already implementing anchor practices and outlines how decision makers can maximise the contribution the NHS makes to the wider determinants of health – the social, economic and environmental conditions that shape good health.

 To build on this work, we are working in partnership with NHS England and NHS Improvement to support the Health Anchors Learning Network, delivered by the Innovation Unit.
 This is a UK-wide network for people who are interested in, or responsible for, anchor approaches to share ideas, knowledge and skills.